USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch01_overview.md

 ## Disclaimer

-**>>COMMENT<<** Ensure that the Disclaimer reflects current EPA/ORD language.

 The information in this operational guidance document has been funded wholly or in part by the United States Environmental Protection Agency (EPA).
 The draft version of this document has not been subjected to the Agency’s peer and administrative review, nor has it been approved for publication as an EPA document.
 The draft document has been subjected to review by the Community Modeling and Analysis System Center only; this content has not yet been approved by the EPA.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.

 ## 1.1 Introduction

-**>>COMMENT<<** para 1: Add reference for CAA, and update reference for NAAQS.

-Under the authority of the Clean Air Act, the U.S. Environmental Protection Agency (EPA) has established National Ambient Air Quality Standards (NAAQS) (EPA, 2008).
+Under the authority of the Clean Air Act, the U.S. Environmental Protection Agency (EPA) has established National Ambient Air Quality Standards (NAAQS).
 These standards are designed to protect human health and the environment from high levels of criteria pollutants, such as ozone and particulate matter.
 Meeting the NAAQS often requires the use of controls on sources of air pollutants.
 The complex nature of air pollution scenarios requires control strategies to be effective for a variety of air pollutants, geographic regions, and scales.
 The design of these control strategies is guided by comprehensive air pollution modeling systems which are applied to assess the ability of various control strategies to improve air quality in a cost-effective manner.

 Because some emission sources contribute to the ambient levels of more than one pollutant and can affect an entire region on various time scales, an integrated modeling approach capable of handling multiple air pollutants and spatiotemporal scales is needed to identify control strategies that improve overall air quality in a cost-effective manner.
 The [EPA Community Multiscale Air Quality (CMAQ) modeling system](http://www.epa.gov/cmaq) was formulated and designed to facilitate extensions needed to examine emerging linked multi-pollutants air pollution issues.
 The source code for CMAQ is available through a publicly-accessible, version-controlled git repository on [GitHub](www.github.com/usepa/cmaq) where interested parties may obtain the open-source software and contribute to enhancements of the model.
 CMAQ is designed for applications ranging from regulatory and policy analysis to probing and understanding the complex interactions of atmospheric chemistry and physics.
 It is a three\-dimensional Eulerian (i.e., gridded) atmospheric chemistry and transport modeling system that simulates ozone, particulate matter (PM), toxic airborne pollutants, visibility, and acidic and nutrient pollutant species throughout the troposphere.
 Designed as a “one-atmosphere” model, CMAQ can address the complex couplings among several air quality issues simultaneously across spatial scales ranging from local to hemispheric.